KevinEloff/EvolutionaryRNN/README.md

 # EvolutionaryRNN
-Using genetic algorithms and neural networks to evolve a sensory based agent in navigating an unknown environment.
+Using genetic algorithms and recurrent neural networks to evolve a sensory based agent in the task of navigating an unknown environment.